tcarland/alacritty-functions/README.md

  - default
  ```

-Note the current profile is still listed as *default* above as
+Note the current profile here is still listed as *default* above as
 the *critty_profiles* function was still executed in the original
 shell session/window since *critty_new* creates a new terminal
 window.